- •

 Can I take a ferry from Neapolis to Antikythera?

 Yes, ferries run between Neapolis and Antikythera.
 This route is operated by Triton Ferries, and takes around 4h on average.
-Ferries are available weekly.
+Ferries are available seasonally.

 How long is the ferry from Neapolis to Antikythera?